codio-gcse-2014/c-1-introduction/.guides/sections.md

 When things get a bit more complex, this visualisation becomes even more helpful as we'll see in a later section.

-## FLowcharting our simple algorithm
+## Flowcharting our simple algorithm

 ![](.guides/img/flow-3birds.png)
 ---